 <Answer>

 In Tian et al. 2017b, the metabolite data comes from two different experiments, with slightly different experimental conditions.
 In our initial analysis, we did not want to combine the data from the different datasets since we are not sure they are thermodynamically consistent (this is a frequent problem when trying to re-use data originally collected for a different purpose).
 In light of the reviewer’s comments, however, we have decided to investigate the effect of introducing these constraints.
 The two datasets had different biomass concentrations, thus we aligned them based on the amount of externally added ethanol concentration.
 The inclusion of these additional constraints required us to relax the concentration bounds in our model to ensure feasibility for the no ethanol added cases (i.e., uncertainty in metabolite concentrations bounds increased from 20 to 93%).
-These results are presented in supplementary file XY and show that

-The concentration bounds have been included in supplementary file XX.
+These results are presented in supplementary file XY and shows a similar trend in accumulation of sugar phosphate pools and a shared thermodynamic bottleneck by multiple reactions upon ethanol addition.
+The NADH/NAD values from dataset 1 were higher than those previously predicted by the model using only values from dataset 2.
+Thus, this increased the impact of ethanol additional by making the GAPDH reaction more infeasible as observed that the prominent positive slope in Supplementary Figure S1.
 The main text has been modified to clarify the existence and the variation between the different datasets in Tian et al.

 Line 126: it is stated NADH was not observed, however in Tian 2017b, figure 2 there is NADH/NAD+ and NADPH/NAD+ data.
 It is not clear what data was or was not used from the previous work leading to confusion.